bushome/ark-cloud-storage-no-overflow/README.md

 After pulling this variant's changes, there's a couple extra steps beyond the base install:

-1. Run the included `migration.sql` against your database (same as the base install process).
+1. **MySQL/MariaDB only**: run the included `migration.sql` against your database (same as the base install process). **Not needed for SQLite** — the SQLite path automatically creates its own schema on first boot if the database file is fresh/empty.
 2. `npm install` — pulls in the new dependencies (`@nestjs/schedule`, `@prisma/adapter-mariadb`, `@prisma/adapter-better-sqlite3`).
 3. `npm run prisma:generate` — generates **both** the MySQL and SQLite Prisma clients (this variant needs both regardless of which one you actually run, since they're two separate generated clients under the hood).
 No `.env` or `DATABASE_URL` needed for this step.
 4. Configure `config.json` next to the compiled app — see "Database connection: now via config.json, not .env" above for the full example.
-At minimum, if using MySQL, you need `MySQL.User`/`Password`/`Database` and at least one `Auth.RegisterClusters` entry; `Inventory.BatchWindowMs`, `AuditLog.RetentionDays`, and `AuditLog.DiscordWebhook` are all optional and fall back to defaults if omitted. **If you skip this file entirely you'll get SQLite instead**, silently — no error, just not your MySQL database.
+If using MySQL, you need `MySQL.User`/`Password`/`Database` filled in; those have no safe default and validation will fail loudly if missing. `Auth.RegisterClusters` is genuinely optional — leave it empty (or skip `config.json` entirely) and register a cluster after first boot instead via `POST /auth/register`; `Inventory.BatchWindowMs`, `AuditLog.RetentionDays`, and `AuditLog.DiscordWebhook` are all optional too and fall back to defaults if omitted.

 **Don't run `npx prisma migrate dev`.** This project applies schema changes via `migration.sql` directly rather than through Prisma's own migration history — running `migrate dev` against an existing install will report schema drift and offer to reset your database.
 Decline it; it isn't necessary and you will lose your data.